xt1/Help/Developer's Guide/Authentication in Seven/Authentication/The pipeline.md

-Date: 2016-05-10
-SortOrder: 43
+<properties date="2016-05-10"
+SortOrder="43"
+/>

 NetServer contains seven (7) different plugins, for as many different ways of authenticating

 –       SoCredentials (ticket string)

 –       Username+password (superoffice user, not AD)

 –       Windows/AD user, who is a person (not System, Guest etc)

 –       Impersonation identity

 –       Anonymous identity

 –       Username+password, matched against Windows/AD

 –       Windows/AD user, who is not a person

 The plugins are called in this order.
 Each plugin is given all the available evidence (credentials)